seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-every lifecycle transition, with the reason for it every discovery search (§6): query, UTC day, and each hit taken with host, date, one line and class the closure list: every id that left `items` this run, with the status it closed on (§2) any catalysts.json proposal (§6) anything the next run would otherwise rediscover
+every lifecycle transition, with the reason for it every discovery search (§6): query, UTC day, and each hit taken with host, date, one line and class the fill test of every waiting row a 24-hour extreme reached: each payload read (commit, ts), the price and extremes it gave, and the class it produced (§4) the closure list: every id that left `items` this run, with the status it closed on (§2) any catalysts.json proposal (§6) anything the next run would otherwise rediscover